Mr. Pearl

-Mr Pearl (born Mark Erskine-Pullin, 1962) is a noted corsetmaker of the late 20th and early 21st century.
+Mr. Pearl (born Mark Erskine-Pullin, 1962) is a noted corsetmaker of the late 20th and early 21st century.
+Pearl is known for his work with designers such as Vivienne Westwood, and has designed corsets for celebrities such as Kylie Minogue and Dita Von Teese.

 Early life and career

 Mark Erskine-Pullin was born in South Africa to a working-class family in 1962.
 The young Erskine-Pullin was fascinated by corsets from a young age, particularly after his parents divorced and he was sent to live with his grandmother, who allowed him to help her lace up her corsets.
-He undertook two years military service, and, for a period of time, was married to the actress Terry Norton.
+He undertook two years of military service, and, for a period of time, was married to the actress Terry Norton.

 After his marriage failed, and finding life in South Africa stifling, Erskine-Pullin moved to London.
-Upon moving to London, Erskine-Pullin became a dresser and costume designer for the Royal Opera House in Covent Garden.
+He became a dresser and costume designer for the Royal Opera House in Covent Garden.
 While there, he collaborated with Leigh Bowery on costumes for Michael Clark's ballet Because We Must, first staged at Sadler's Wells Theatre in 1987.
 Erskine-Pullin became Bowery's assistant and made costumes for his nightclub performances, also becoming a regular nightclub attendee under the alter ego "Pearl".
-Isabella Blow would later rename him "Mr Pearl", the name by which he has been known ever since.
+Isabella Blow would later rename him "Mr. Pearl", the name by which he has been known ever since.